 In Part I of Shahida Arabi's piece, we learned about four ways toxic people such as malignant narcissists, psychopaths and those with antisocial traits engage in maladaptive behaviors in relationships to an excessive extent in an effort to escape accountability for their actions.
 Here are 6 more of the 20 diversionary tactics toxic people use to silence and degrade you.
-Look for more in Part III, coming soon.
+Look for more in Part III.

 5. Deliberately misrepresenting your thoughts and feelings to the point of absurdity.

 In the hands of a malignant narcissist or sociopath, your differing opinions, legitimate emotions and lived experiences get translated into character flaws and evidence of your irrationality.

 Narcissists weave tall tales to reframe what you’re actually saying as a way to make your opinions look absurd or heinous.
 Let’s say you bring up the fact that you’re unhappy with the way a toxic friend is speaking to you.
 In response, he or she may put words in your mouth, saying, “Oh, so now you’re perfect?” or “So I am a bad person, huh?” when you’ve done nothing but express your feelings.
 This enables them to invalidate your right to have thoughts and emotions about their inappropriate behavior and instills in you a sense of guilt when you attempt to establish boundaries.

 Receive new and helpful articles weekly.
 Sign up here.